 Seaside Tragedies

-Tishk, an Indian/Pakistani American is figuring out his life after long Covid cranked his ADHD and ended his journalism career.
-To do this, he and his husband Brady, a Korean American photographer, have rented a cottage by the shore.
-Tishk spends his afternoons at the local diner, where he's been befriended by a Filipina American waitress.
+Tishk, an Indian/Pakistani American, is figuring out his life after long Covid cranked his ADHD ending his journalism career, so he and his husband Brady, a Korean American photographer, have rented a cottage by the shore.
+Tishk spends his afternoons at the local diner, where he's befriended by a Filipina American waitress.
 Meanwhile, Brady appears to be living a double life, a strange man shows up everywhere either of them go, and Tishk’s reality and perceptions separate and blur.

-Seaside Tragedies examines multicultural marriage, intimacy, identity, and prejudice through a subjective neurodivergent lens in the lingering aftermath of the pandemic.
+Seaside Tragedies examines multicultural marriage, intimacy, identity, prejudice, and intersectionality through a subjective neurodivergent lens in the lingering aftermath of the pandemic.

 CW: Implied sexual content; homophobia; one fully-clothed sexual assault